 Contrast Enhancement Evolution.
 From Alce to Next, to Shape

 ALCE and NEXT later have been our best selling products for many years, generating unprecedented enthusiasm.
 So we can say that Know-How Transfer grew up on ALCE and milk.
 However, two years ago, we sat out to make to develop a new plug-in able to improve our outstanding flagship product.
-This newer plug-in is Shape, and, for a limited time, it’s available as an upgrade from ALCE or NEXT.
+This newer plug-in is Shape.

 How Next (and ALCE) work.